himza25/Ia-Music-Hub_Portfolio/README.md

 * View and manage your tracks on the "Profile" page.
 * Promote your tracks by sharing them on social media.

-## Current Status

-Completed:
-* Design and wireframes
-* Backend development
-* Frontend development for basic functionality

-In Progress:
-* Integration of promotion tools
-* Testing and validation
-* Finalizing user interface and experience

-Next Steps:
-* Complete the integration with social media and YouTube.
-* Perform thorough testing and validation.
-* Prepare for the deployment and launch of the platform.

 ## Contributing